stem-piano/stem-piano-g-main/documentation/component_manual.md

 (2) HPS 0.7
 * Link: https://github.com/gzweigle/DIY-Grand-Digital-Piano/tree/main/hardware/releases/hps07
+* Not recommended for normal use cases.
 * Surface mount
 * Same as HPS 0.8 except with an added trimmer resistor
 * Advantages:
-    * Enables setting CNY-70 output voltage closer to ADC maximum voltage which improves the dynamic range.
+    * Enables setting CNY70 output voltage closer to ADC maximum voltage which improves the dynamic range.
 Tests and analysis show this gives a tiny amount of incremental accuracy.
     * More flexible for a variety of piano action arrangements.
 * Disadvantages:
     * More expensive.
     * Adjusting the trimming resistor is time consuming and difficult to set accurately.
     * The absolute maximum allowed current of an HPS is 14 mA.
 When adjusting the trimmer, must measure the current to make sure that it never exceeds 14 mA.
 The HPS 0.7 documentation (see link above) includes an example of test results for an HPS 0.7.
-The test results include current as function of trimmer resistor position for a randomly selected CNY-70.
+The test results include current as function of trimmer resistor position for a randomly selected CNY70.
 These test results indicate that when the trimmer in its default position (100 ohms), the current is in the 12 mA range.
 Increasing the resistance (lowering the output voltage) decreases the current.
 * With respect to current, if all HPS 0.7 trimmer resistors are set at 130 ohms, then the HPS 0.7 is equivalent to the HPS 0.8 (HPS 0.8: r1 = 180 ohms; HPS 0.7: r1=50 + r_trimmer=130 => 180 ohms).
 Approximately one full trimmer screw turn (360 degree) counterclockwise, from the default 100 ohm position, gets the resistor close to 130 ohms.
 Check with ohmmeter.

 (3) HPS 0.4